jmaddr/SonosCE/README.md

 	- volumeSet25
 	- volumeSet50
 	- volumeSet75
   - Create webhooks for the following "stations" you intend to play.
 Create as many or as few as you like.
 If you only have one station you intend to use, you can skip this step.
+These "stations" correspond to stations in your Sonos playlist.
 	- News
 	- Country
 	- ClassicRock